gpwen/vim-installer-mui2/wiki-pages/home.markdown

 http://github.com/gpwen/vim-installer-mui2/downloads]], it has two difference
 flavors:

-* `gvim73-en.exe`: This is English only version.
+* `gvim73-en-v#.#.exe`: This is English only version.
 It's a strict repacking of the official installer, no file changed.

-* `gvim73-int.exe`: International version.
-Multiple language support has been enabled in this version.
-I also update some DLLs:
+* `gvim73-int-v#.#.exe`: International version.
+Same as above except multiple language support has been enabled.
-  * `libintl.dll`/`iconv.dll` : Newer version of `gettext` DLL.
-  * `xpm4.dll` : XPM image support DLL.